Miscellaneous

 The memory allocated by this function should be released using mts_tensormap_free.

-TensorMap are serialized using numpy’s .npz format, i.e. a ZIP file without compression (storage method is STORED), where each file is stored as a .npy array.
+TensorMap are serialized using numpy’s NPZ format, i.e. a ZIP file without compression (storage method is STORED), where each file is stored as a .npy array.
 Both the ZIP and NPY format are well documented:

 We add other restriction on top of these formats when saving/loading data.
 First, Labels instances are saved as structured array, see the labels module for more information.
-Only 32-bit integers are supported for Labels, and only 64-bit floats are supported for data (values and gradients).

 Second, the path of the files in the archive also carry meaning.
 The keys of the TensorMap are stored in /keys.npy, and then different blocks are stored as